YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This error is issued if an attempt is made to start an active source server or activate a passive source server on a propagating primary instance while the receiver server on that instance is connected to a primary that has not yet been upgraded to the multi-site version of YottaDB.
 This error is also issued when the receiver server on a propagating primary finds that the primary it connects to does not support multi-site replication and that there is at least one active source server running on the instance at that time.

 Action: An active source server cannot be running on a secondary instance at the same time that the receiver server on this instance is connected to a primary that does not support multi-site functionality.
-Upgrade the primary instance identified in the message to the version of YottaDB that supports multi-site replication functionality and then start active source servers.
+Upgrade the primary instance identified in the message to the version of YottaDB that supports multi-site replication functionality and then start the active source servers.

 ------------------------
 REPLUPGRADESEC